A vertex operator reformulation of the Kanade-Russell conjecture modulo 9: Automatic derivations via the regularly linked sets

 \subsection{A proof of Theorem \ref{mainqd}}

 For $\EL_1$ (resp. $\EL_2$), the calculations are similar.
-One just need to perform the automatic calculation (e.g., by computer algebra as in ~\cite[Remark 4.3]{TT}) for the minimum DFA $\EMU$ such that \eqref{dfaeq} for $\emu=3$, $\EFU=F$ (or $\EFU=F\setminus\{(1,1,1)\}$) and $\AI=I_1$ (resp. $\AI=I_2$).
+One only needs to perform the automatic calculation (e.g., by computer algebra as in ~\cite[Remark 4.3]{TT}) for the minimum DFA $\EMU$ such that \eqref{dfaeq} for $\emu=3$, $\EFU=F$ (or $\EFU=F\setminus\{(1,1,1)\}$) and $\AI=I_1$ (resp. $\AI=I_2$).
 We omit the details.